dougal/base58/README.md

 ## Supported Alphabets

-This library supports three of of the most common Base58 libraries, which while being identical in their characters, are ordered differently.
+This library supports three of the most common Base58 alphabets, which have identical, but differently sorted characters.

 The alphabet to be used can be selected by passing a symbol for the desired alphabet as a second argument to `Base58.encode` and `Base58.decode`.